apache/spark/docs/streaming-programming-guide.md

     </td>
 </table>

-If you plan to run the Scala code for Spark Streaming-based use cases in the Spark shell, you should start the shell with the SparkConfiguration pre-configured to discard old batches periodically:
+You can also use Spark Streaming directly from the Spark shell:

 {% highlight bash %}
-$ SPARK_JAVA_OPTS=-Dspark.cleaner.ttl=10000 bin/spark-shell
+$ bin/spark-shell
 {% endhighlight %}

 ... and create your StreamingContext by wrapping the existing interactive shell